CHILD SAFETY

 Medicine Safety at Home with Young Children

 Saturday, 10 in the morning.
 Your three-year-old is playing in the living room.
-You step into the kitchen for literally two minutes to put the kettle on.
-You come back and find your toddler sitting on the floor with an open box of ibuprofen they pulled from the nightstand.
+You step into the kitchen for just two minutes to put the kettle on.
+You come back and find your toddler sitting on the floor with an open box of ibuprofen they pulled from the bedside table.
 There is something white in their mouth.

 Your heart stops.

-Scenarios like this happen every day in homes around the world.
+Scenarios like this happen every day in Polish homes.
 Not because parents are irresponsible.
 On the contrary — they happen even to the most attentive parents, because children are resourceful, fast, and incredibly determined to get their hands on things they should not touch.

 This article is not here to frighten you.
 It is here so you know exactly how to secure medicines at home, what to do in an emergency, and how mojApteczka can help — before anything happens.